Why is IP Protection Important for Startups

 - Multiple IP protection for single work

-- Requires technical and legal expertise to draft, file & prosecute
+- Requires technical and legal expertise to draft a patent, or file & prosecute patents

 - When to file and where to file your application